-Simmons’ citrate agar is a selective and differential medium that tests for an organism’s ability to use citrate as a sole carbon source and ammonium ions as the sole nitrogen source.
+Simmons citrate agar is a selective and differential medium that tests for an organism’s ability to use citrate as a sole carbon source and ammonium ions as the sole nitrogen source.
 It is used for differentiating gram-negative bacteria on the basis of citrate utilization.
-It is useful for selecting organisms that use citrate as its main carbon and energy source.
-Initially the citrate medium was developed by Koser containing ammonium salt as the only nitrogen source and citrate as the only carbon source for differentiating Escherichia coli and Enterobacter aerogenes by IMViC tests.
-Later on Simmons modified Koser’s formulation by adding agar and bromo thymol blue.
+It is useful for selecting organisms that use citrate as their main carbon and energy source.
+Initially, the citrate medium was developed by Koser containing ammonium salt as the only nitrogen source and citrate as the only carbon source for differentiating Escherichia coli and Enterobacter aerogenes by IMViC tests.
+Later on, Simmons modified Koser’s formulation by adding agar and bromothymol blue.

 Composition of Simmons Citrate Agar

 |Ammonium dihydrogen phosphate

 Principle of Simmons Citrate Agar

 Simmons Citrate Agar is used to test an organism’s ability to utilize citrate as a source of energy.
 Ammonium dihydrogen phosphate and sodium citrate serve as the sole nitrogen and carbon source respectively.
 Dipotassium Phosphate acts as a buffer.
 Sodium Chloride maintains the osmotic balance of the medium.
 Magnesium Sulfate is a cofactor for a variety of metabolic reactions.
 Bromothymol blue is the pH indicator.
 Bacteriological Agar is the solidifying agent.